egreiner/FluentSeq/README.md

 # FluentSeq

-FluentSeq provides a fluent interface for creating easy-to-read sequences, eliminating the need for lengthy if/else statements.
+FluentSeq provides a fluent interface for creating easy-to-read sequences, eliminating the need for lengthy if-else statements.
 The library is written in C# 13 and multi-targets
 - .NET 6.0 - .NET 9.0
 - .NET Standard 2.0/2.1